fatedier/frp/README.md

 Then run command `frpc reload -c ./frpc.toml` and wait for about 10 seconds to let `frpc` create or update or remove proxies.

 **Note that global client parameters won't be modified except 'start'.**

+`start` is a global allowlist evaluated after all sources are merged (config file/include/store).
+If `start` is non-empty, any proxy or visitor not listed there will not be started, including entries created via Store API.

+`start` is kept mainly for compatibility and is generally not recommended for new configurations.
+Prefer per-proxy/per-visitor `enabled`, and keep `start` empty unless you explicitly want this global allowlist behavior.

 You can run command `frpc verify -c ./frpc.toml` before reloading to check if there are config errors.